MoritzLaurer/prompt_templates/docs/tools.md

 ## Current implementation in transformers.agents

-`Transformers.Agents` currently has [Tool.push_to_hub](https://huggingface.co/docs/transformers/v4.45.2/en/main_classes/agent#transformers.Tool.push_to_hub) which pushes tools to the hub as a Space.
+`transformers.agents` currently has [Tool.push_to_hub](https://huggingface.co/docs/transformers/v4.45.2/en/main_classes/agent#transformers.Tool.push_to_hub) which pushes tools to the hub as a Space.
 Some tools & prompts have been stored like this [here](https://huggingface.co/huggingface-tools) on the Hub.
-This makes sense if users want a hosted tool with compute, but it is not interoperable with API client libraries.
+This makes sense if users want a hosted tool with compute.
+The modularity and interoperability of this approach, however, can probably be improved.
+Tools as single functions in .py files would be independent units that can be reuse more easily by others and would be more interoperable with other libraries.
-[TODO: Think more about this]